elunna/nerfhack-changelog/README.md

 * Cerberus now guards the entrace to the Valley.
 * One major change from the original Lethe patch is that the Castle level now appears as the precursor to the lethe branch shortly after Medusa's Island (it does not count as a lethe level).
 This is to give the player access to the valuable loot in the castle before taking on the challenges of the Lethe, it also is less disruptive to the layout.
 * The lethe water mechanic was not imported.
 In its place, many oppressive mechanics take effect
-* All lethe levels are undiggable, hardfloor, and no teleport.
+* All lethe levels are hardfloor and undiggable.
 * More traps were added to these levels, especially anti-magic fields
 * Many items that were guaranteed in the original lethe patch (or dnh) were minimized or eliminated.
 * There are up to four potential altars available in the Lethe branch.
 Each altar has a 50% chance of appearing.
 If it does appear, there is a further 50% chance it's pre-cracked.